Course Selection Process

 Courses taken during the summer become part of the student’s transcript, but are not included in the student’s GPA calculations.
 Courses taken during the school year become part of the student’s transcript and may be included in the student’s GPA calculations at the discretion of the Academic Dean.
 The Off-Campus Course Request Form should be completed and submitted to the student’s guidance counselor.

 Tuition for these courses is not covered by Lauralton Hall tuition and is the sole responsibility of the family.
 Approved online providers currently include Online School for Girls, Virtual Virginia, and Mercy Learning Online.

 Changes in electives after May 1 are possible only if the requested elective is available within the student's schedule and if the change will not cause a significant imbalance in class sizes.
 Full year courses are never altered to accommodate an elective change.
 Elective changes at the beginning of an academic term will be considered only during the first cycle (eight days) of the class.
 Requests for changes in course level will be considered only during the first two cycles (16 days) of the course.
 After the second cycle, level changes will be granted only if a student’s grade in the course is lower than 70.
 After the 16-day limit, level changes will appear on a student's transcript.
 Under no circumstances will a level change be allowed during the last two weeks of a marking period.
 (Under extraordinary circumstances, the Principal reserves the right to grant an exception to this policy.)
-There is a $25 fee for course changes (excluding level changes) after July 8, 2013.
+Enrollment balance is the primary consideration when schedule changes are requested.

 Juniors and seniors may elect to audit a course for self-enrichment or academic exploration.
 Students may submit an audit request form to their counselors in May if they wish to audit a course in the following school year.
 Audited classes appear on a student’s transcript at the conclusion of the class and are graded on a pass/fail basis.